 On the downside, there are no lifts, so getting to our 3rd floor room was a bit of a hike.
 And if you need to be connected 24/7, WiFi is only available in the reading room and the signal is a little weak.
 This wasn’t an issue for us, but as Ari had to complete a college assignment, we requested for a MiFi and were given one throughout our stay (They only have a few and it’s subject to availability, so get in early)

-ust sticking to the resort, no trip to Langkawi is complete without a meal at the Bon Ton Resort.
+While we were happy enough just sticking to the resort, no trip to Langkawi is complete without a meal at the Bon Ton Resort.
 Their Nam Restaurant, with its picturesque setting and gorgeous sunset views, offers up an exotic fusion of east meets west that has been consistently good throughout the years.
 The people are friendly as are the cats that roam the grounds – the resort is also a sanctuary to countless cats and dogs from around the island.
-They're well behaved and pretty much stick to themselves (the cats I mean), but don't be surprised if you're briefly joined by a feline friend during your meal.
+They’re well behaved and pretty much stick to themselves (the cats I mean), but don’t be surprised if you’re briefly joined by a feline friend during your meal.

-eat relaxing holiday that included plenty of lazing about, LOTS of lychee margaritas, a family BBQ dinner on the beach and a hilarious prearranged night of karaoke in one of the pavilions – yes don't worry, I spared the other resort guests and only sang on the inside!
+All in all, it was a geat relaxing holiday that included plenty of lazing about, LOTS of lychee margaritas, a family BBQ dinner on the beach and a hilarious prearranged night of karaoke in one of the pavilions – yes don’t worry, I spared the other resort guests and only sang on the inside!